The Nick Adams Stories: Background and publication history

-Like his other posthumous work, The Nick Adams Stories may have been reworked and edited in a manner he never intended.
-One reviewer for The New York Times had this to write about one of the stories "Three Shots", a section Hemingway originally cut from "Indian Camp" – one of his early stories first published in 1925 volume In Our Time:
+Like Hemingway's other posthumous work, The Nick Adams Stories may have been reworked and edited in a manner he never intended.
+One reviewer for The New York Times wrote this about the story "Three Shots", a section Hemingway originally cut from "Indian Camp" – one of his early stories first published in 1925 volume In Our Time:

 Alone, "Three Shots" stands as a vignette of a boy's fear, accorded sympathy by his father and impatience by his uncle.
 As part of the stark and spare "Indian Camp," however, it was clearly excess baggage and, knowing that it was cut out, one can only read it with admiration for the nascent and ruthlessly true artistic impulse that caused its excision.

-Contrary to the above are those who welcome publication of additions of Nick Adams material that fills in chronological gaps of the autobiographical character's experience, and thus shows much of Hemingway's own life that remained unpublished.
+Other critics have welcomed the publication of additional Nick Adams material that fills in chronological gaps of the autobiographical character's experience, and thus shows much of Hemingway's own life that remained unpublished.